AlveenaKhan784784/Predix_Flood_Prediction_App_Pothohar/README.md

 - **NASA POWER (Data Access Viewer)** — a powerful tool to retrieve climatology and weather parameters for any location.
   [POWER Data Access Viewer](https://power.larc.nasa.gov/data-access-viewer/?utm_source=chatgpt.com)

-How it works:

-1. Input rainfall, temperature, wind speed, and humidity data (obtained from these datasets).
-2. The trained model calculates the flood probability.
-3. The app displays whether there’s a flood alert or not.

 ---

 ## 🛠️ Technologies Used